deathwaiting/jasper-reports-api/README.md

-# Jasper Report REST
+# Jasper Reports API
 ## A service for generating arbitrary reports using jasper reports library

-Jasper reports is one of the oldest and most-mature report generation libraries in the java eco-system, having several greate features such as :
+Jasper reports is one of the oldest and most-mature report generation libraries in the java eco-system, having several great features such as :
 - Good support for multiple output formats, from PDF, to even XLSX files.
 - A large set of features, configurations that covers a lot of use cases.
 - Can work with numerous data sources, from SQL database to JSON and XML files.